MSc Audiology / Overview

 You can apply for this course by completing our online application form .

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- Gain practical experience through 2 clinical placements in north-west NHS audiology departments.
+- Gain valuable clinical experience through two one-week placements in NHS audiology departments and the independent sector.

-- Study at a university ranked 7th in the UK and in the top 50 globally for health subjects (THE World University Rankings 2016-17).
+- Study at a university ranked 7th in the UK and in the top 50 in the world for health subjects (THE World University Rankings 2018).

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).

 For general fees information please visit postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.

 Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

 An essential component of this course is two one-week clinical placements in the north-west region.
 This will incur additional travel and accommodation expenses for which there is no funding.